Utkarsha17/Getting-and-Cleaning-Data-Course-Project/Codebook.md

+The run_analysis.R script performs following steps for data preparation and transformation

+1. Download the dataset
+Dataset downloaded and extracted under the folder called UCI HAR Dataset

+2. Read train and test data respective and assign them to dataframes.

+3. Read description and activty labels.

+4. Merges the training and the test sets to create one data set x_total <- rbind(x_train, x_test) y_total <- rbind(y_train, y_test)
+sub_total <- rbind(sub_train, sub_test)

+5. Extracts only the measurements on the mean and standard deviation for each measurement selected_var <- variable_names[grep("mean\\(\\)|std\\(\\)",variable_names[,2]),] x_total <- x_total[,selected_var[,1]]
+here it selected only columns subject, code and measurements mean and std.

+6. Uses descriptive activity names to name the activities in the data set colnames(x_total) <- variable_names[selected_var[,1],2] Code columns replaced with corresponding activity from activities dataframes

+7. Appropriately labels the data set with descriptive variable names

+8. Final output returns tidydata text file by taking means of each varibaled for each activity and each subject after grouped by subject and activity.

 Tidy data set description
 The variables in the tidy data
 Tidy data contains 180 rows and 68 columns.
 Each row has averaged variables for each subject and each activity.